Minor in Art and Design Education

 Fine Arts: Sculpture/New Genres

-Game & Entertainment Design
+Game and Entertainment Design

 Graphic Design